 The Company's 2021 Stock Option and Incentive Plan, or the 2021 Plan, was approved by the Company's board of directors on May 28, 2021, and the Company's stockholders on June 17, 2021, and became effective on the date immediately prior to the date on which the registration statement for the Company's IPO was declared effective.
-The 2021 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards, cash-based awards and dividend equivalent rights to the Company's officers, employees, directors and consultants.
-The number of shares initially reserved for issuance under the 2021 Plan is 4,903,145, which will be automatically increased on January 1, 2022 and will continue to increase each January 1 thereafter by 5% of the outstanding number of shares of the Company's compensation, nomination and corporate governance committee.
+The 2021 Plan provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards, cash-based awards and dividend equivalent rights to the Company's officers, employees, directors and consultants.
+The number of shares initially reserved for issuance under the 2021 Plan is 4,903,145.

 As of December 31, 2021, 3,658,193 shares of common stock were available for issuance under 2021 Plan.
 Effective January 1, 2022, the number of shares available under the 2021 Plan automatically increased by 2,326,798 shares pursuant to the evergreen provision of the 2021 Plan.
-As of March 31, 2022, 4,314,248 shares were available for issuance under the 2021 Plan.
+As of June 30, 2022, 4,198,022 shares were available for issuance under the 2021 Plan.
+Under the evergreen provision of the 2021 plan, each January 1 commencing in 2022 and thereafter automatically increases shares available for issuance by 5% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31 or such lesser number of shares as may be determined by the Company's compensation, nomination and corporate governance committee.